skip to main content

 PlayStation 5

-Step 1: Navigate to Settings using the cog wheel in the top-right of the home screen.
+Step 1: Select the Settings gear icon in the top-right corner of the home screen.

 Step 2: Select Network.

-Step 4: Scroll down and view your IP address next to the label IPv4 address.
+Step 4: Scroll down to view your IP address next to the label IPv4 address.

 PlayStation 4